Skip to contents

 • alp: The significance level.
 Default is 0.05.

-• bstrap: Boolean for whether or not to perform the multiplier bootstrap inference.
+• bstrap: Boolean for whether or not to perform weighted bootstrapping.
 Default is TRUE.
-If bstrap is FALSE, only the analytic critical value is used.
+If bstrap is FALSE, only the analytical critical value is used.

 • porder: The polynomial order used for the second- and third-stage estimation.
 Options are 1 and 2, which correspond to the local linear and quadratic regressions, respectively.
 Default is 2.

-• bw: The scalar bandwidth used for the second- and third-stage estimation.
-Default is NULL, and the bandwidth is automatically selected.
+• bw: The bandwidth used for the second- and third-stage estimation.
+Default is NULL and the bandwidth is chosen automatically.
+This parameter is only applicable if bwselect is “manual”, and should be a scalar or a vector whose length equals to the number of rows of gteval.

 Returns